 Highlighting the need for more cleaner energy solutions, the South Pole Energy Challenge team walked to the South Pole using only renewable energy sources, including advanced biofuels provided by Shell.

 Having shown incredible mental and physical fitness, as the expedition reached the halfway point, Robert made the tough decision to return to Base Camp to allow the team to increase their pace.

 The remaining members of the team, consisting of Robert’s 23-year-old son Barney Swan, expedition guide Martin Barnett and documentary filmmaker Kyle O’Donoghue, arrived at the South Pole ahead of schedule having completed this epic 600-mile trek.

 Robert is an exceptionally gifted communicator and is regarded as one of the world’s top motivational speakers.

 Robert’s talent as a communicator is the key to his extraordinary career.
 Maintaining a positive view.
 No one is inspired by the negative – the challenge in the world isn’t lack of information – it’s a lack of inspiration.
 Robert’s job is to inspire people to get them to believe it is possible by showing them small achievable steps.

 Robert Swan has shown through his expeditions to both Poles that we have the power to overcome obstacles and achieve our goals through perseverance, determination and commitment.

 We live in an age of complex communication technology, yet many people find little time to communicate effectively.
-In a hostile environment like the Arctic you need to explain your thoughts, feelings and actions, just to survive.
-Effective communications in business is equally vital.
+In a hostile environment like the Arctic, you need to explain your thoughts, feelings and actions, just to survive.
+Effective communications in business are equally vital.